 I often notice that many freelancers start writing their cover letter by talking about all of their years of experience.
 But that’s not the right approach at all.

 You should understand that the company you’re applying to is hiring because they need someone to do something for them.
 It means that above all else, they want to know what it is that you can do for the company.
-When it comes to show your accomplishments, only show those accomplishments which are relevant to your client’s job description so that you can get in touch with why you’re able to fill the void that they have in place.
+When it comes to show your accomplishments, only show those accomplishments which are relevant to your client’s job description so that you can get in touch.
 It’s important to make your achievements known in a way that lends well to the duties of the position.

 06: Showing no interest in new Clients with no Feedback and Unverified Payment Method